MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 1. Open Houdini 17.5.

-   SCREEN SHOT GOES HERE: houdini-new scene
+   SCREEN SHOT GOES HERE: 1-houdini-new scene

    A new scene will automatically be created.